tigerbeetle/tigerbeetle/README.md

 * [demos/bitcast](./demos/bitcast), how Zig makes zero-overhead network deserialization easy, fast and safe.
 * [demos/io_uring](./demos/io_uring), how ring buffers can eliminate kernel syscalls, reduce server hardware requirements by a factor of two, and change the way we think about event loops.
 * [demos/hash_table](./demos/hash_table), how linear probing compares with cuckoo probing, and what we look for in a hash table that needs to scale to millions (and billions) of account transfers.

+## Short-Term Roadmap

+Done:

+1. Harden the consensus layer

+In progress:

+2. Harden the storage layer (until this happens you'll occasionally see panics in the LSM code)
+3. Support querying an account for its transfers (until this happens you can only query account balances and list all transfers)

 ## License